OryxProject/oryx/src/site/markdown/docs/performance.md

 may mean ensuring that the Serving layer memory setting is comfortably high enough to hold the model without GC thrashing.
 See `oryx.serving.memory`.

+`-XX:NewRatio=9` (or values thereabout) devote much more of the heap to storing long-lived objects that don't need garbage collection much.
+This is true of serving layers holding mostly large, long-lived data structures.
 `-XX:+UseG1GC` remains a good garbage collection setting to supply with `--jvm-args`.
 `-XX:+UseStringDeduplication` can reduce memory requirements by about 20%.